 You can start with a basic Kanban board of 3 columns – To Do, Doing and Done – populated with cards that represent work items of different types.
 However, going by the Kanban maxim of “Start with what you have”, most teams start by modeling their current process which tends to be more elaborate than that.

-The columns on the board fall in 3 buckets –
+The columns on the board fall into 3 buckets –

 (In SwiftKanban, we have “Completed” columns to indicate intermediate done stages, and a “Done” column that gets highlighted in green to indicate the final done column.)